 Adding Distress Inks and Pigments for Depth and Color

-Shading and distressing crepe petal creates next-level realistic blossoms.
+Shading and distressing crepe petal create next-level realistic blossoms.
 My favorite options are Tombow Distress Inks and Panpastels.

 How to Curl and Stretch Your Crepe Petals

-The best part of using crepe paper is how you can stretch and curl the petals to look identical to real-life petals.
+The best part of using crepe paper is stretching and curling the petals to look identical to real-life petals.

-- Hold the petal between thumbs and index fingers, gently press your thumbs away from each other cupping the petal.
+- Hold the petal between your thumbs and index fingers, and gently press your thumbs away from each other, cupping the petal.
 The goal is to shape the middle of the petal – not to stretch the edges.